vdmit11/contextvars-registry/docs/context_vars_registry.rst

 Deleting Attributes
 -------------------

-In Python, it is not possible to delete a ``ContextVar`` object.
+In Python, it is not possible to delete a :class:`~contextvars.ContextVar` object.
-(well, technically, it could be deleted, but that leads to a memory leak, so we forbid deletion).
+(an attempt to do so causes a memory leak, so you shall never really delete context variables).

 So, we have to do some trickery to implement deletion...

-When you call ``del`` or ``delattr()``, we don't actually delete anything, but instead we write to the variable a special token object called ``DELETED``.
+When you call ``del`` or :func:`delattr`, we don't actually delete anything, but instead we write to the variable a special sentinel object called :data:`~contextvars_extras.context_var_ext.DELETED`.

-Later on, when the variable is read, there is a ``if`` check under the hood, that detects the special token and throws an exception.
+Later on, when the variable is read, there is a ``if`` check under the hood, that detects the special sentinel object, and throws an exception.

-On the high level, you should never notice this hack.
+On the high level, you should never notice this trick.
 Attribute mechanics works as expected, as if the attribute is really deleted, check this out::